View More

 My suggestion to you would be to take more than 1 quiz.
 Usually it's a combination of quizzes that help you hone in on the top 1-3 spiritual gifts that you have.
 Here are a few resources to help you get started:

 Every believer has at least 1 gift.
-What I have found is that as you cultivate that gift, the Holy Spirit sees you as faithful to what He has given you and He gives you more.
+What I have found is that as you cultivate that gift (or gifts), the Holy Spirit sees you as faithful and He gives you more.
 This is the meaning of the parable of the talents.
 When we use what God has given us He opens the storehouses.

 After you discover what your top few are, take a few days and pray about which one the Lord would like you to focus on.
 Ask Him to lead you to books or resources, to ministries or people who can give you the tools to grow in that gift.
 Don't be afraid to use what He has given you- this is one of the greatest keys to unlocking His will for your life.